Owners weighing several options with anthem

 The overriding factor in discussions, Jones said, is the interest of fans.

 "I'm not trying to diminish issues of our rights here," he said.
-"But the number one thing here is our fans.
+"But the No. 1 thing here is our fans.
 And I know our fans want us to zero in on the game, zero in on football.
 They want to come to the game and get away from a lot of the other issues that are out there.

 "One thing that is certainly from my standpoint is I'm trying to figure out the very best way for when somebody thinks 'NFL,' they think about who is starting at quarterback and who is going to come out hot in the third quarter.
 We've got to make sure that whatever we decide here, it's oriented toward getting their minds on what's going on on the football field."